huangwb8/GSClassifier.principle/docs/index.md

 ## TODO {-}

-+ More medical fields included, such as in Pan-cancer uitility
++ More medical fields included, such as in the pan-cancer utility

 + Advanced methods (such as artificial intelligence) for enhanced robustness

-+ Unsupervised learning for de-novo classification based on intrinsic frames of omics instead of human knowledges
++ Unsupervised learning for de-novo classification based on intrinsic frames of omics instead of human knowledge

 + Multi-omics exploration and support

 + More friendly characteristics for developers and contributors

-+ Web application for newbies of R programing
++ Web application for newbies to R programming

 ## Other Projects {-}